A Guide to Clicker Training

-Best of all, it speaks their own psychological language.
-In the most natural way for a dog to understand, you can instill only good behaviors - more on this in a moment.
+Best of all, it speaks their psychological language.
+In the most natural way for a dog to understand, you can instill only good behaviors.
+More on this in a moment.

 The basis of clicker training is a two-stage process of learning and reinforcement.
 This psychological behavior has been studied in humans and animals for decades.

-Encouraging your Sheltie to bark may sound counter-intuitive, but it is proven very effective so don't dismiss this without trying it yourself!
+Encouraging your Sheltie to bark may sound counter-intuitive.
+But it is actually proven very effective.

-If this method of clicker training to stop your Sheltie barking still makes no sense to you, consider it from your dog's perspective.
+If this method makes no sense to you, consider it from your dog's perspective.
 As the "Shhh" command starts to work, your dog will want to keep his mouth closed in anticipation of the next click - and the treat.